DayU: Productivity App

 Here's the deal…

 Unlike men, women often face productivity challenges due to their monthly hormonal cycle.
 Influenced by the menstrual and circadian rhythms, energy patterns become hard to anticipate and plan for, both daily and monthly.
 Traditional productivity tools ignore these variations, leading to ineffective scheduling, unmet goals, and frustration.
+Our competitive analysis across 15+ productivity tools confirmed zero cycle-aware solutions exist today.

 How we chose to solve it...